kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 When to ask questions depends on how they want to structure the chat, most interviewers like to ask all their questions first, and they'll let you ask yours after that if you have any.
 Other times it can be like a normal back-and-forth type of conversation where it doesn't matter when you ask.
 Just roll with whatever style they seem to be going with.

-### Employer red flags
+### Example red flags

-Some example red flags that likely indicate a bad employer during the interview:
+Some example red flags that *could* indicate a bad employer during the interview:

 - They don't seem to want to be there
 - They arn't interested in what you do outside of work
 - They don't really care about your career goals
 - They're way more interested talking about themselves
 - They're either annoyed or disinterested in your questions
+- They give vague answers, get defensive or avoid answering your questions
 - They give you the feeling like you're not trustworthy, and they're trying to catch you out
 - They're elitist, deminish your accomplishments